Entangled subspaces and generic local state discrimination with pre-shared entanglement: Introduction

+We use similar algebraic-geometric techniques to study entangled subspaces.
 The \textit{tensor rank} of a pure state is the minimum number $r$ for which that state can be written as a superposition of $r$ product states.
 It is known that the set of pure states of tensor rank at most $r$ is precisely $\Ima([\tau_{r,m}])$.
 We define an \textit{$r$-entangled subspace} to be a projective linear subspace that avoids $\overline{\Ima([\tau_{r,m}])}$ (this closure is known as the set of pure states of \textit{border rank} at most $r$).
 In bipartite space, the tensor rank is equal to the Schmidt rank, and $\Ima([\tau_{r,2}])$ is already closed.
 Parthasarathy determined the maximum dimension of a 1-entangled subspace \cite{Parthasarathy:2004aa}, and Bhat explicitly constructed a 1-entangled subspace of maximum dimension~\cite{BHAT_2006}.
 Cubitt et al. proved analogous results for $r$-entangled subspaces of bipartite space \cite{Cubitt_2008}.
 A theorem in algebraic geometry states that if $X$ is a projective variety, then the minimum codimension of a projective linear subspace disjoint from $X$ is $\dim(X)+1$ (and, by the algebraic geometry result of the previous paragraph, almost all subspaces of this codimension avoid $X$).
-It follows, from a known bound on $\dim(\overline{\Ima([\tau_{r,m}])}),$ that there always exists an $r$-entangled subspace of dimension
+It follows, from a standard upper bound on $\dim(\overline{\Ima([\tau_{r,m}])}),$ that there always exists an $r$-entangled subspace of dimension

 whenever this quantity is non-negative.
 Furthermore, this is often the maximum dimension of such a subspace.
-Using this bound, we explicitly construct $2$-entangled subspaces of maximum dimension in tripartite space with local (affine) dimensions $d_1, d_2 \in \{2,3\}$ and $d_3=2$ (i.e. qubits and qutrits); and in quadripartite space with local (affine) dimensions $d_1=\dots=d_4=2$ (i.e. all qubits).
-To prove that these subspaces are indeed 2-entangled, we solve an equivalent ideal membership problem using the Macaulay2 software package \cite{M2,entangled_subspaces_code}.
+Using this bound, we explicitly construct $2$-entangled subspaces of maximum dimension in tripartite space with local (affine) dimensions $d_1, d_2 \in \{2,3\}$ and $d_3=2$ (i.e. qubits and qutrits); and in quadripartite space with local (affine) dimensions $d_1=d_2=d_3=d_4=2$ (i.e. all qubits).
+To show that these subspaces are indeed 2-entangled, we solve an equivalent ideal membership problem using the Macaulay2 software package \cite{M2,entangled_subspaces_code}.
 While ideal membership problems are notoriously intractable in general, our positive results reveal that this may not be the case for verifying $r$-entangled subspaces (at least for small $r$).